pesalerno/Genomics-Intro-workshop/README.md

 Other than the raw data, we need only a single input file for this step, the barcodes file.
 This file has all the info to pick out the combinatorial barcodes from your raw sequence reads, and it will split them up by sample name, according to your file.
 I have made a [single](https://github.com/pesalerno/Genomics-Intro-workshop/tree/master/1-demultiplexing) one of these files, for you to build the other.

+You can secure copy this file that is now on your git directory on your computer into your directory in the cluster:

+	scp barcodes-Stef-3.txt username@clustername:path/to/directory

-The barcodes file is a simple text-delimited file with first column being adapter, second column being primer index, and third being the final file name you want (ideally an individual sample code, and maybe a locality code as well, whatever is informative for you later down the pipeline).
+The barcodes file is a simple text-delimited file with first column being the unique adapter, second column being the primer index, and third being the final file name you want (ideally an individual sample code, and maybe a locality code as well, whatever is informative for you later down the pipeline).
 In this case, we have ***Locality_sampleID*** format for names (we only have three localities for this project).

 Now, build the same input file but for library ***Stef_4***.
 The names of the sequences are these: